mabatemarco/hackathon/README.md

 ## A Digital Workspace and Playground

-#### The goal was to create a platform for companies to host their virtual business meetings while also allowing some space for social exchange between employees whom share similar interests.
+#### The goal was to create a platform for companies to host their virtual business meetings while also allowing some space for (virtual) social exchange between employees whom share similar interests.

 ## Midnight Geniuses Crew
 * **Erin Rowland** - UX Designer